JurgenHK/2R-Manipulator-URDF/README.md

 ## Contributing
 Feel free to fork and clone this repo.
 This is the list of issues, fixes and other features that need a to be worked or reviewed:

-- [ ] Review and modify `spawn.launch`, Gazebo and ROS should be initilized from the launch file
+- [x] Review and modify `2r_gazebo.launch`, Gazebo and ROS should be initilized from the launch file
-- [ ] Test on ROS Melodic (Collect Issues and provide support)
+- [x] Test on ROS Melodic (Collect Issues and provide support)
-- [ ] Test on ROS Kinetic (Collect Issues and provide support)
+- [x] Test on ROS Kinetic (Collect Issues and provide support)